lukefisklennon/something-awesome/README.md

 Users establish a connection as a client with their residence server.
 The following event types may be sent:

 - Server-to-client
-  - "whoami": `{publicKey: string}`
-    - `publicKey` is the server's public key
-    - allows the client to then authenticate
   - "discover": see "discover" in [server communication](#server-to-server-communication)
     - sent on connection, and additionally whenever the server's list is updated
   - "receive": see "send" in [server communication](#server-to-server-communication)
     - delivers a message addressed to the client
 - Client-to-server
-  - "auth": `{publicKey: string, proof: string}`
+  - "whoami": `{isServer: false, publicKey: string}`
     - `publicKey` is the client's public key
-    - `proof` is the client's public key encrypted with the ECDH shared secret, which can be derived from the server's public key (sent with "whoami") and the client's keypair
-    - the server can then decrypt `proof` to authenticate the client, making the server willing to send messages and delete its own copy of them
+    - differentiates the client from servers connecting to the server
+    - sent by the client immediately after connecting
   - "send": see "send" in [server communication](#server-to-server-communication)

 ## Chat protocol